 All three commercial products, when licensed with an annual subscription, also offer Oracle Premier Support at no extra cost.
 Premier Support provides users with access to product updates, support resources and, of course, technical assistance, which you don't get with the Community Edition.

 Along with the three commercial editions, Oracle also offers MySQL Cloud Service, which is built on MySQL Enterprise Edition and, according to Oracle, provides all the benefits of that edition.
 You also get self-service provisioning and integration with Oracle platform as a service and infrastructure as a service.

 Oracle also offers its three commercial MySQL editions to independent software vendors (ISVs), value-added resellers (VARs) and original equipment manufacturers (OEMs) for embedding MySQL databases into their software.
 The embedded product offerings are similar to the regular commercial offerings, except that Premier Support is not included.
 If you want Premier Support, you must pay extra.

 In addition to the three commercial editions, the embedded program also includes a fourth edition: MySQL Classic Edition.
 The Classic Edition is available only to ISVs, VARs and OEMs that license MySQL as an embedded database.
 This edition is similar to the Standard Edition, except that it does not support the InnoDB storage engine, nor does Oracle provide MySQL Workbench for this edition.

-Oracle MySQL editions
+Choosing between MySQL editions

 Clearly, there is more to MySQL than only the free, open source editions (Community and Cluster).
-You can also choose from the three commercial editions (Standard, Enterprise and Cluster CGE), as well as the Classic Edition, if you're embedding MySQL.
+You can also choose from the three commercial editions (Standard, Enterprise and Cluster CGE), as well as the Classic Edition if you're embedding MySQL.
 Plus, you have the MySQL Cloud Service as another option.